Music sets the mood and the tone of the ceremony.

 An officiant emailing a script to DJ/musicians is very rare.

-Rev. Phil will take time to get to know you!
+‘Meet’ Rev. Phil for a FREE unhurried consultation.
+He will take time to get to know you.